xushidanggroup/xushidanggroup.github.io/content/publication/46-Angewandte Chemie-2016-Structure‐Dependent cistrans Isomerization of Tetraphenylethene Derivatives Consequences for Aggregation‐Induced Emission/index.md

 publication: In *Angewandte Chemie*
 publication_short: In *Angew.
 Chem.
 Int.
 Ed.
 Engl.*

-abstract: The cis and trans isomers of a tetraphenylethene derivative with aggregation-induced emission, TPETH-MAL, were characterized by HPLC analysis and NMR spectroscopy. cis-TPETH-MAL emits yellow fluorescence in DMSO at ?20?��C whereas trans-TPETH-MAL shows red fluorescence under the same conditions.
+abstract: The isomerization and optical properties of the cis and trans isomers of tetraphenylethene (TPE) derivatives with aggregation-induced emission (AIEgens) have been sparsely explored.
+We have now observed the tautomerization-induced isomerization of a hydroxy-substituted derivative, TPETH-OH, under acidic but not under basic conditions.
+Replacing the proton of the hydroxy group in TPETH-OH with an alkyl group leads to the formation of TPETH-MAL, for which the pure cis and trans isomers were obtained and characterized by HPLC analysis and NMR spectroscopy.
+Importantly, cis-TPETH-MAL emits yellow fluorescence in DMSO at −20 °C whereas trans-TPETH-MAL shows red fluorescence under the same conditions.
+Moreover, the geometry of cis- and trans-TPETH-MAL remains unchanged when they undergo thiol–ene reactions to form cis- and trans-TPETH-cRGD, respectively.
+Collectively, our findings improve our fundamental understanding of the cis/trans isomerization and photophysical properties of TPE derivatives, which will guide further AIEgen design for various applications.

 # Summary.
 An optional shortened abstract.
-summary: The cis and trans isomers of a tetraphenylethene derivative with aggregation-induced emission, TPETH-MAL, were characterized by HPLC analysis and NMR spectroscopy. cis-TPETH-MAL emits yellow fluorescence in DMSO at ?20?��C whereas trans-TPETH-MAL shows red fluorescence under the same conditions.
+summary: The isomerization and optical properties of the cis and trans isomers of tetraphenylethene (TPE) derivatives with aggregation-induced emission (AIEgens) have been sparsely explored.
+We have now observed the tautomerization-induced isomerization of a hydroxy-substituted derivative, TPETH-OH, under acidic but not under basic conditions.
+Replacing the proton of the hydroxy group in TPETH-OH with an alkyl group leads to the formation of TPETH-MAL, for which the pure cis and trans isomers were obtained and characterized by HPLC analysis and NMR spectroscopy.
+Importantly, cis-TPETH-MAL emits yellow fluorescence in DMSO at −20 °C whereas trans-TPETH-MAL shows red fluorescence under the same conditions.
+Moreover, the geometry of cis- and trans-TPETH-MAL remains unchanged when they undergo thiol–ene reactions to form cis- and trans-TPETH-cRGD, respectively.
+Collectively, our findings improve our fundamental understanding of the cis/trans isomerization and photophysical properties of TPE derivatives, which will guide further AIEgen design for various applications.
 tags: []

 # Display this page in the Featured widget?